 Absences - Excused absences will be handled on an individual basis by the program director.
 Excusable reasons for absence are limited to illness/personal injury, death or illness in the immediate family (parents or siblings), jury duty, military service, subpoena, religious observance and faculty approved attendance at professional conferences.
 Not reporting an absence is the same as an unexcused absence.
 Scheduling of any elective physician appointment or other personal appointment must be cleared by the program director in advance of the date or the absence is unexcused.
 Students must make every effort to schedule medical doctor and dentist appointments after class or laboratory hours.
-An unexcused absence will lead to a verbal warning.
-Excessive absences (more than three occurrences in a semester) will result in a written warning followed by possible dismissal should the infraction occur again.
+An unexcused absence will lead to a 3% deduction from the total course grade (determined by the upcoming lecture exam or current rotation).